Bucharest

 Originally built to house all offices of the Communist ruling officers during Ceausescu’s regime, the imposing Palace of Parliament is Romania’s most famous building.
 Tours are open to the public, showing off the opulent staircases and chandelier-filled rooms and offering great insight into the building's history.
 The palace also houses Romania's National Museum of Contemporary Art.

 Similar to its Paris namesake, Bucharest’s Triumphal Arch, standing tall at 26 metres, remembers Romania’s Great War soldiers and its reunification in 1918.
-Initially, the arc was built out of wood in 1922, and was then finished in Deva granite in 1936.
+Initially, the arch was built out of wood in 1922, and was then finished in Deva granite in 1936.
 The Triumphal Arch becomes the main stage for the military parade every December 1st, when Romanians celebrate their National Day.

 Lipscani, Bucharest’s historical centre, retains an irresistible old town charm.
 It is located between Calea Victoriei, Boulevard Bratianu, Boulevard Regina Elisabeta and the Dambovita River.
 Its collection of winding streets boasts antique markets, bric-a-brac spilling out from tiny boutiques and some of the city’s most appealing restaurants and bars.